natemcmaster/blog/src/_posts/dev/2016-12-26-project-evalutation-cli-tool.md

 ---

 The .NET Core CLI 1.0.0 has a feature called "project tools extensions", often called "CLI tools".
-This are project-specific tools that are installed to extend the `dotnet` command with new verbs.
+These are project-specific, command-line tools that extend the `dotnet` command with new verbs.
 For example, users can install `Microsoft.DotNet.Watcher.Tools` to add the `dotnet watch` command.
 This post will cover an advanced topic of how to implement these tools to get information about a user's project.